Clinical Excellence

 CMF

 The MGH CMF Service is a ward service that primarily admits stroke and vascular cases.
-It is named after the eminent neurologist, C. Miller Fisher.
-The service is comprised of four junior residents, an NP, a senior resident and an attending.
+It is named after the eminent MGH neurologist, C. Miller Fisher.
+The service is comprised of junior neurology residents, PM&R rotating residents, an NP, a senior resident and an attending.
 Call is every fourth night.
 As with all of our services, there is a senior resident on call overnight in house with junior residents at all times.

 BWH Ward